 the outside expert’s consensus.

-The main objective to learn from this is that the any gases with
+The main objective to take from this article is that the any gases with

 the label “Food Grade” have been certified in house by the manufacturer and